CoreCrafted-Network/docs/pages/03.skyblock/02.basics/03.resource/docs.md

     category: docs
 ---

+Familiar with the control over your own island?
+Good, let's get things started by geathering your first piece of cobblestone!

 ## Cobble Generator
 + To Build a cobble gen , simply copy the design at the Shop or however you like.
 + An Advanced Version for 4 players mining together can be made with EASE!